NeuroTechX/ntx_slack_archive/eegdata.md

  >alexandre.barachant google the average bandwidth for the BLE protocol, it is much lower than the older Bluetooth 2.0 protocol.
 There are however some new BT technologies on the horizon ..

+10/31/2017 10:21 PM

+ **alexandre.barachant** :

+ >yep, i see what you mean. it's not made for data streaming. saying that, for a low channel count, the choice looks okay to me.